Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Time-dependent mean-field theory

 \section{Time-dependent mean-field theory}

 In the presence of dissipation, time-periodic drives usually bring the system, in the long-time limit, to the nonequilibrium steady state (NESS) that oscillates with the same period: $\rho_\mathrm{ness}(t+\tau)=\rho_\mathrm{ness}(t)$.
 This means that the discrete time-translation symmetry of the BR equation $\mR_t=\mR_{t+\tau}$ is not broken in $\rho_\mathrm{ness}(t)$.
-Here, we argue that the many-body interaction between the spins can break this symmetry in the NESS in the thermodynamic limit, giving rise to the DTC.
+In fact, the NESS of our model does not break the symmetry for a finite system size.
+Here, however, we argue that the many-body interaction between the spins can break this symmetry in the NESS in the thermodynamic limit, giving rise to the DTC.

 To analyze the spontaneous breaking of the discrete time translation symmetry, we invoke the time-dependent mean-field theory~\cite{Esin2021}.
 Here let us consider a time-dependent order parameter that is uniform in space: